Secular Spring Break

 Secular volunteer opportunities for atheist, humanist, and non-religious students.

-Secular Spring Break 2024 Florida | Hurricane Ian
+Secular Spring Break | March 9-15, 2025 Florida | Hurricane Milton and Helene

-Secular Spring Break is a week-long disaster recovery volunteer experience.
 Students will stay at the base camp for the week, meals are provided.
-As a volunteer, you will need to cover the cost of your transportation to Florida (SSA can help you fundraise) and show proof of COVID vaccination.
+As a volunteer, you will need to cover the cost of your transportation to Florida (SSA can help you fundraise).
 You must be 18 years or older to participate.

 Please apply today.
-You will be contacted with more information about Secular Spring Break 2024.
+You will be contacted with more information about Secular Spring Break 2025.

 Put your values into action by helping your community.

-We are partnering with All Hands and Hearts to offer Secular Spring Break in 2024 on March 10-16!
+We are partnering with All Hands and Hearts to offer Secular Spring Break in 2025 on March 9-15!
 If you would like to join us for this experience of giving back to hard-hit communities in Florida, please apply today.

-Florida: Hurricane Ian Relief
+Florida: Hurricane Milton and Helene Relief

 AHAH’s volunteer-powered disaster relief model has allowed them to quickly mobilize volunteers to assist affected communities.
 Hurricane Ian has created a tremendous need for support and volunteers to help these communities recover.